Improved Decision Rule Approximations for Multi-Stage Robust Optimization via Copositive Programming: Numerical experiments

 \subsection{Multi-item newsvendor}

 We consider the following robust multi-item newsvendor problem studied in \cite{Ardestani-Jaafari.Delage.2016}:

 Here, $N$ represents the number of products; $\bm x$ is the vector of order quantities; $\bm \xi$ is the vector of uncertain demands; $\bm r$, $\bm c$, and $\bm s$ are the vector of sales prices, order costs, and shortage costs, respectively.
+We assume that the products do not have a salvage value, and the salvage value is set to~$0$.
 Problem (\ref{equ:vendor}) can be reformulated as the two-stage robust optimization problem given by

 In this problem, the uncertainty set is specified through a factor model defined as